MicrosoftDocs/visualfsharpdocs/docs/conceptual/array3d.mapi['t,'u]-function-[fsharp].md

 The input array.

+## Return Value

-**The array created from the transformed elements.**
+The array created from the transformed elements.

 ## Remarks
 For non-zero-based arrays the basing on an input array will be propagated to the output array.

-This function is named **MapIndexed** in compiled assemblies.
+This function is named `MapIndexed` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms